 3. Get Office from your school

-If you’re a student or teacher, enter your educational email at this link.
-You’ll get Word, Excel, PowerPoint and Microsoft Teams, among other tools, totally free.
-If your school isn’t registered, let the right authority figure know ASAP!
+If you’re a student or teacher, you may be entitled to an Office 365 education subscription.
+Enter your school email address here.
+You’ll get Office software including Word, Excel, PowerPoint, Microsoft Teams, and OneDrive storage among other tools, totally free.
+If your school isn’t registered, let them know what they’re entitled to ASAP!

 4. Persuade your boss

 Huh?
-What kind of company doesn’t have Office?
-No matter.
-Take advantage of the moment to remind your boss of the numerous options from Office 365 and the apps’ benefits for the business world.
-The important thing is that your company will foot the bill for Office!
+What kind of company doesn’t have Microsoft Office 365?
+If yours doesn’t, it could be time for you to step up.
+You’ll have to sell it though, and go through the numerous Office 365 options available and the benefits they’ll bring to the business.
+The important thing is that your company will foot the bill!

-If you go to this link, you’ll have 1 free month to try out the Office 365 Home version, which includes Word, Excel, PowerPoint, Outlook… Also, the trial gives you access to 1TB of storage on the OneDrive cloud.
+Try out the Office 365 Home version.
+You’ll have a 1 month trial to experiment with the Office 365 personal package that includes Word, Excel, PowerPoint, Outlook… Also, the trial gives you access to 1TB of cloud storage on OneDrive.

-Keep in mind that to download the trial, you have to enter a current credit or debit card number.
-When the trial ends, you’ll automatically be charged for an Office subscription.
-Don’t forget to deactivate your account before the trial ends.
+Keep in mind, however, that to download the trial, you’ll have to enter a current debit or credit card number.
+When your one-month trial ends, you’ll automatically be charged for an Office 365 subscription so make sure you don’t forget to deactivate your account before the trial ends.

 6. Sign up for a free trial of Office 365 ProPlus